 Decision 2 - Posts, pages, or custom post type?

 The Password Protected Categories client portal plugin works by restricting access to any type of category in WordPress.
-As a result, you can build your client portal using any content type.
+As a result, you can create your own portal using any content type.

 The choices are: